 We all have different strengths and weaknesses.
 For some, tithing money may be difficult, for others, tithing time in service, prayer or Bible study may be demanding.
 Yet each discipline is essential to making us whole and focused on God rather than ourselves.
 There are many parts which make up our overall physical and spiritual health and we must find balance and redirection throughout the year to not lose sight of our ultimate purpose, our Savior.

-Since ZOE is a child-led model, it is essential that each child recognize their value and importance within the group, each just as capable at affecting change as the next.
+Since Zoe Empowers is a child-led model, it is essential that each child recognize their value and importance within the group, each just as capable at affecting change as the next.
 The beauty of the working group is that these children come together as a community, each with different strengths, weaknesses, and ideas to support one another to create something greater than each could do individually.
 These children become a new family, staying together much longer than our three-year program.
-ZOE works to support their relationships with each other and with God, rather than their dependence on ZOE.
+Zoe Empowers works to support their relationships with each other and with God, rather than their dependence on ZOE.

 Lent is our time to redirect our focus from ourselves and turn that dependence towards God.
 We often recognize our strengths and we can rely on God to fill our weaknesses.
 We cannot succeed at everything no matter how hard we try.
 We need a support system in family, friends, colleagues, and most importantly God.
 I pray that you use this finite, forty days to be intentional with the gift of time, giving God your first and your best.